Fungal & Floral Foray in Tibet

 A rare summer view of the giant Gyala Pelri (7150 m / 23,450 ft) right behind the Tibetan farmhouse we stayed in.
 Gyala Peri is the sister peak to Namche Barwa, the two giants of the easern most Himalayan peaks [Between the two runs the Tsangpo River].
 Lunang July 20, 2010

 Maxine cooking king boletes we collected during the day on a wood fueled Tibetan stove.
-We also cooked a delicious dish of matsutake stemmed in soy, red wine and a bit of butter, yummy!
+We also cooked a delicious dish of matsutake steamed in soy, red wine and a bit of butter, yummy!

 Tashigang, Nyingchi Pref., August 6, 2011.

 Kongpo is full of impressive alpine vistas like this one.
 July 18, 2010